Ratsch0k/blog/src/content/posts/tile-unauthorized-ringing/index.md

 # Vulnerability

-It is possible for any attacker to remotely ring the phone or Tile tracker of another user through Tile's MQTT server at prod-mqtt-8.tile-api.com because there is no access control in place.
+It is possible for an attacker to remotely ring the phone or Tile tracker of another user through Tile's MQTT server at prod-mqtt-8.tile-api.com because there is no access control in place.
 To exploit this vulnerability, the attacker must know the Tile UUID of the phone or Tile tracker they want to ring.
 However, the MQTT server additionally leaks this information, as described in the post [Tile - Data Leakage](../tile-data-leakage).
 The attacker can send a specially crafted message on the topic set to the Tile UUID of the targeted device to ring it.